topofocus/active-orient/README.md

 You need a ruby 2.3 Installation and a working OrientDB-Instance (Version 2.2 prefered).

+*notice* There is a experimental branch using jruby and java-api-calls

 For a quick start, clone the project, call bundle install + bundle update, update config/connect.yml, create the documentation by calling »rdoc« and start an irb-session